KajanM/DSVL/README.md

     2018-10-19 16:29:11.796  INFO 15771 --- [           main] com.dsvl.flood.UdpHelper                 : Received UDP message from 127.0.0.1:55555 0044 REGOK 2 127.0.0.1 45555 127.0.0.1 44444
     2018-10-19 16:29:11.796  INFO 15771 --- [           main] c.d.f.service.impl.RegisterServiceImpl   : Successfully registered with the bootstrap server
     ```
-1. If you want to start multiple node instance, run the same command with different `node.port` value
+1. If you want to start multiple node instance, run the same command with different `node.port` and `server.port` values